+

 Do you think the museum should sue the Smiths?
 Why or why not?
 Please justify your decision and response.

-Since the funds from Smith’s pledge were included in the plan of the new building, the museum should therefore seek legal assistance to get the part of Smiths’ pledge.
+Since the funds from Smith’s pledge were included in the plan for the new building, the museum should, therefore, seek legal assistance to obtain a portion of Smith’s pledge.

-Before being hired in the museum, Smith had agreed to conform to the rules and regulations governing the museum.
+Before being hired at the museum, Smith had agreed to adhere to the rules and regulations governing the museum.
 These involve the honor of the pledges made.
 The museum can use this as a basis for its charge against Smith.

 Discount applied successfully